Find Cheap Homeowners Insurance Quotes in Your Area

-For instance, MetLife's condo insurance for landlords includes loss assessment protection that compensates you if your condo association votes to charge owners an unscheduled assessment fee to cover an unexpected repair.
-Assessments can cost you a significant amount depending on the type of work that needs doing, and having insurance that will cover you makes sure that the flow of rental income from your condo won't be disrupted by maintenance decisions outside of your control.
+For instance, MetLife's condo insurance for landlords includes loss assessment protection that compensates you if your condo association votes to charge owners an unscheduled assessment fee to cover an unexpected repair to common areas.
+With MetLife's policy, the rental income from your condo won't be disrupted by maintenance decisions that fall outside of your control.

 Best coverage for multi-unit properties: Farmers

 Farmers is unique in that its apartment insurance policy lets you manage the coverage for all of your rental units as a single line item.
-When you're trying to address tenant needs and collect rent across multiple units or buildings, every opportunity to simplify your monthly accounting is valuable.
+When you're trying to manage multiple tenants, every opportunity to simplify the process is valuable.
 Having the option to combine insurance coverage for all your properties into one place could save you considerable time and effort.

-Besides the advantage of being able to consolidate your landlord insurance policies, Farmers gives you the support of a major industry player with robust servicing options and market-standard coverages that will guard you against the increased liability and building code risk that come with being a landlord for multiple properties.
+Besides the advantage of being able to consolidate your landlord coverage, Farmers gives you the support of a major insurer with robust service and coverages that guard against the increased liability and building code risk that come with being a landlord for multiple units.
 In addition, Farmers will give you up to 18 months of coverage for any rental income you miss out on because of a covered loss.

 How we picked the best insurance for landlords